plentymarkets/plugin-payment-verifone-zvt/meta/documents/user_guide_en.md

 # User guide for the Verifone ZVT plugin

-The Verifone ZVT plugin allows you to connect a stationary payment terminal with printer by the device manufacturer Verifone with the POS software plentyPOS using the ZVT protocol.
+The Verifone ZVT plugin allows you to connect a stationary payment terminal with printer by the device manufacturer Verifone with the POS software for PlentyONE using the ZVT protocol.

-To use the Verifone device with plentyPOS, you need the following:
+To use the Verifone device with PlentyONE POS, you need the following:

 * Verifone terminal with printer, operating mode **ZVT**, connection type **TCP/IP**, bock print **Ein** (**On**) <br />
-  <b><i>Tip:</i></b> Check the [plentymarkets manual](https://knowledge.plentymarkets.com/en-gb/manual/main/app/installation.html#400) to find the devices that plentymarkets tests this plugin on.
+  <b><i>Tip:</i></b> Check the [PlentyONE manual](https://knowledge.plentymarkets.com/en-gb/manual/main/app/installation.html#400) to find the devices that PlentyONE tests this plugin on.
 * Service contract with a payment provider
-* plentyPOS
+* PlentyONE POS
-* Mobile device on which the plentymarkets app is installed
+* Mobile device on which the POS app is installed

 <div class="alert alert-warning" role="alert">
-  To connect the terminal with plentyPOS, you need the <b>Terminal IP</b> and the <b>port</b> of the Verifone terminal.
+  To connect the terminal with the PlentyONE POS, you need the <b>Terminal IP</b> and the <b>port</b> of the Verifone terminal.
 This information only can be accessed by entering the technical support password on the device.
 As such, let your payment provider know early on that you need this information to connect the device to your POS software.
 </div>

-Check the [plentymarkets manual](https://knowledge.plentymarkets.com/en-gb/manual/main/pos/integrating-plentymarkets-pos.html#10) for further information on hardware requirements and setting up plenty POS.
+Check the [PlentyONE manual](https://knowledge.plentymarkets.com/en-gb/manual/main/pos/integrating-plentymarkets-pos.html#10) for further information on hardware requirements and setting up plenty POS.

 <div class="container-toc"></div>

 ## Activating the payment method for a POS

-Once you have installed and provisioned the payment plugin, activate the payment method in the plentymarkets back end to make sure that POS orders are processed correctly.
+Once you have installed and provisioned the payment plugin, activate the payment method in the PlentyONE back end to make sure that POS orders are processed correctly.

 ##### Activating the payment method Verifone (ZVT) for a POS: